iousin/java-test/README.md

 After running the above following options will be printed on screen and are available:

 ```$xslt
-Please enter one of the following
+Please enter one of the following options followed by an Enter Key:
 <product name> <quantity> - e.g, apples 5
-checkout <day> - The day on which to checkout 0 is today 1 is tomorrow and so on
+checkout <day> - The day on which to checkout.
+0 is today, 1 is tomorrow and so on
-reset - To clear basket
+reset - To clear basket and start over
 exit - To close the application and exit
 ```